 Related: See 6 great mobile home kitchen makeovers.

 Going from the laundry room into the kitchen there was a long row of cabinets and an area along the front side of the home that housed the stove, sink, and the fridge.
-Across from that were a built-in bookcase and a cabinet for storage.
+Across from that was a built in bookcase and a cabinet for storage.

 Classic Mobile Home Models – Fleetwood Festival Living Rooms